-181 Marlborough was designed by Shaw and Shaw, architects, and built in 1881 by Casper C. E. Clark and Vinal & Dodge, builders.
-It was built as the home of attorney John Larkin Thorndike and his wife, Florence (Greenough) Thorndike.
+181 Marlborough was designed by Shaw and Shaw, architects, and built in 1881 by C. E. Clark, builder, and Vinal & Dodge, masons, as the home of attorney John Larkin Thorndike and his wife, Florence (Greenough) Thorndike.
 They previously had lived at 131 Mt.
 Vernon.
-He is shown as the owner of 181 Marlborough on the original building permit application, dated March 15, 1881, and on the 1883, 1888, 1898, 1908, and 1917 Bromley maps.
+He is shown as the owner of 181 Marlborough on the original building permit application, dated March 15, 1881.
+They also maintained a home in Manchester.

-By 1941, 181 Marlborough was owned by M. James Sproul.
-In October of 1941, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+In October of 1941, he applied for (and subsequently received) permission to convert 181 Marlborough from a single-family dwelling into a lodging house.

-The property changed hands and in September of 1950 was acquired by Claude W. Yorke, who continued to operate it as a lodging house.
+On September 15, 1950, 181 Marlborough was acquired from Charles Stevens by Claude W. Yorke, who continued to operate it as a lodging house.
 He previously had been a lodger at 2 Marlborough.
-He continued to live at 181 Marlborough until about 1964.
+He continued to live at 181 Marlborough until the early 1960s.

-In February of 1963, 181 Marlborough was acquired from Claude Yorke by Herbert Lemelman, trustee of the Bethan Realty Trust.
+On February 18, 1963, 181 Marlborough was acquired from Claude Yorke by Herbert Lemelman, trustee of the Bethan Realty Trust.

-In May of 1965 was acquired from Herbert Lemelman by Richard J. Reynolds and William R. Smith, Jr. They continued to operate it as a lodging house.
+On May 10, 1965.
+181 Marlborough was acquired from Herbert Lemelman by Richard J. Reynolds and William R. Smith, Jr. They continued to operate it as a lodging house.

 William R. Smith, Jr., died in October of 2004, and in June of 2005, Richard Reynolds filed for (and subsequently received) permission to convert the property from a lodging house into three apartments.